dfinity/dfx-extensions/extensions/sns/README.md

 ## dfx sns deploy-testflight

 Use the `dfx sns deploy-testflight` command to create a testflight deployment of the SNS canisters according to the local configuration file.
+A testflight deploys an sns directly to a subnet, skipping the proposal, token swap, and sns-wasms canister.
+The SNS canisters remain controlled by the developer after deployment.
 See [the testflight documentation](https://internetcomputer.org/docs/current/developer-docs/daos/sns/testing/testing-on-mainnet) for more details.

-Note: A testflight deployment is unlike a real deployment in that there is no token swap and the SNS canisters do not have exclusive control over the dapp canisters.

 ### Basic usage